Scosh/fonts/md/Fonts with IPA Support.md

 I'm also gonna use this chance to reveal the not-so-secret crush I have for SIL for making Gentium, the serif font that flows through my veins, and for writing the OFL… the wonderful, wonderful OFL!

 *flutters and faints in adoration*

+If you think of any others in here that I might have missed, go ahead and open an issue